elliotsyx/team1-final-project/report.md

 institutions.
 Many schools are tasked with ensuring the safety of their students, making it essential to address and mitigate potential threats.

-Additionally, the safety and satisfaction of tourists and fair labor conditions for employees are key factors in maintaining the appeal of destinations like New York City.
-People choosing NYC as their destination are often motivated by the city’s diverse opportunities, which include education, employment, and cultural experiences.
+Shootings in schools are not an isolated problem.
+It affects the entire school community, and its impact extends beyond the individual case of New York University to include educational institutions and industries throughout the New York area.
+Beyond the school gates, shootings cast a shadow over the workplace, impacting employee safety and productivity.
+Shootings instill fear in employees and negatively impact the overall workplace culture.
+Addressing the root of the problem is critical to maintaining a thriving workforce.
+Other public spaces and cultural venues are an important part of New York and are not immune to the threat of gun violence.
+Concert halls, theaters, and recreational areas have all become potential targets.
+Protecting these spaces requires a collective commitment to implementing safety measures, promoting community engagement, and addressing the social factors that contribute to violence.
 Overall, the motivation to address these interconnected issues lies in the shared goal of creating safer, more vibrant communities and environments for individuals to thrive.

-# Initial Questions ?
+# Initial Questions

 - 1. Are shootings affected by seasonal differences?

 - 2. Do male victimization rates vary by region?

-- 3.  ？
+- 3. What will be the trend in the future of shooting incident?

 # Data sources: